kagaries-edition/kagaries-edition-public/README.md

 When setting up a server, make sure that hardcore is true, you can leave it false, but this is meant to be played on hardcore.

-Also the port of the server is 25565, to use it without port fowarding, i usually use [playit](https://playit.gg), but you can use whatever is needed.
+Also the port of the server is 25565, to use it without port fowarding, i personally use [playit](https://playit.gg), but you can use whatever is needed.

 [Discord](https://discord.com/invite/aG4a2vEEvu)